usfsoar/irec-avionics-payload-pcb/git_instructions.md

 git clone https://github.com/usfsoar/irec-avionics-payload-pcb.git
 ```

-## Step 6: Navigate into the cloned directory
+## Step 6: Navigate into the cloned directory and make sure you have no uncommited changes

 ```
 cd irec-avionics-payload-pcb
 ```

+Then run `git status`, if there are any changes untracked files, changes not staged for commit, or stanged items run `git stash`.

 ## Step 7: Create a new branch for your feature